Shade Garden

 • provide a quiet resting spot under the trees

-The initial work consisted of clearing horsetail and developing planting areas and the seating area cleared and graveled.
-A craftsman from Scatchet Head was commissioned to make the twig furniture.
+Initial work consisted of clearing horsetail, developing planting areas, and installing the seating area.
+A craftsman from Scatchet Head was commissioned to make the twig furniture in the seating area.
+Plants included:

 • Hosta (Lilaceae)